-Regulations for Pre-sessional English and International Pathway Programmes
+Regulations for Pre-sessional English Programmes

-August 2022 - July 2023
+August 2023 - July 2024

 1.1 Introduction

-The Pre-sessional English courses are for non-UK students holding an offer for a degree course at Coventry University and its subsidiaries which is conditional only upon achieving the required English language entry level; who need to improve their English language skills to meet the University's English language admissions requirements for postgraduate and undergraduate courses; and/or to cope with the learning demands of a course leading to a Coventry University award.
+The Pre-sessional English courses are for non-UK students holding an offer for a degree course at Coventry University which is conditional only upon achieving the required English language entry level; who need to improve their English language skills to meet the University's English language admissions requirements for postgraduate and undergraduate courses; and/or to cope with the learning demands of a course leading to a Coventry University award.
 These requirements also reflect the English language levels required by the Home Office for a Student Route visa.

-1.2 English Proficiency framework
+1.2 Pre-sessional English framework

 Entry Requirement for course